mikewilks/simple-pastebin-monitor/README.md

 # simple-pastebin-monitor
 A simple pastebin monitor using the scraping API (and now updated for the new scraping URL)

 Simple Pastebin Monitor is a simple Python script that replicates and and extends Pastebin alerts.
 It makes use of the Pastebin Scraping API as described [here](https://pastebin.com/api_scraping_faq).
-You'll need a Pastebin PRO account to get access to the Scraping API).
+You'll need a Pastebin PRO account to get access to the Scraping API.

 The script takes three parameters, you need to specify all or none:
 1. The name and location of the file containing the keywords to check (default is ./keywords.txt)